sonnypb/turael-plugin/README.md

 # Turael Skipping Counter
-A counter plugin to track drystreaks since desired slayer task
+A counter plugin to track drystreaks since desired Slayer task

 Features to add:
-- Fix infobox load on turael reset
+- Fix infobox to load on task reset, rather than being permanently active

+- Store dryest value for task

+- Add check that dry counter can only increment when an option for desired task is selected

 - Calc chance of desired task
-- Store dryest value for task
+  - This could be printed in chatbox

+- Update name (Task Dry Counter ?)

 - How does it work when doing slayer regularly?
+  - Currently does not increment count when you complete a regular slayer task, only when you reset your slayer task.
+Is there a way around this?
-What about skipping a task with slayer points?
+  - What about skipping a task with slayer points?
-- Update name (Task Dry Counter ?)

 Completed Features:
 - Ability to choose what your desired task is
-- Counter colour depending on how dry you are for task (Needs testing)
+- Counter colour depending on how dry you are for task
-- Track reset count between sessions (Pulls null on first attempt)
+- Track reset count between sessions